povder/pado.io/_posts/2018-06-19-rdbc-asynchronous-database-api-scala-java.md

 ---
 layout: post
 title: "Introducing rdbc: asynchronous database access API for Scala and Java"
-excerpt: "An introduction to the new asynchronous Scala and Java relational database access API and its PostgreSQL driver with simple Akka Streams and Play Framework integration examples.
+excerpt: "An introduction to the new asynchronous Scala and Java relational database access API and its Netty-based PostgreSQL driver with simple Akka Streams and Play Framework integration examples.
 Community feedback is greatly appreciated!"
-description: "An introduction to the new asynchronous Scala and Java relational database access API and its PostgreSQL driver with simple Akka Streams and Play Framework integration examples."
+description: "An introduction to the new asynchronous Scala and Java relational database access API and its Netty-based PostgreSQL driver with simple Akka Streams and Play Framework integration examples."
 categories:
 comments: true
 last_updated: